Hidayatullah National Law University: Undergraduate

 The university follows a semester system in its undergraduate program, with the students studying a total of 56 papers in 5 years.
-The university earlier had a system of students declaring a major (Political Science, Sociology or Economics), but currently it offers a single major, Political Science.
+The university earlier had a system of students declaring a major (Political Science, Sociology or Economics), but it currently offers a single major, Political Science.
 In the 4th and 5th year, students have to choose two honors papers.
 All students are also required to study six optional papers during their 4th and 5th year.

 Postgraduate

 The university offers a one-year LL.M Program which runs according to a trimester system.
 The specializations offered are corporate law, intellectual property law and environmental law.

 Publications

 HNLU Student Bar Journal is the flagship peer review journal of the Students Bar Association of HNLU.
 In 2014 the university started the HNLU Journal of Law & Social Sciences (ISSN No. 2347-839X), a multidisciplinary peer-reviewed journal with an editorial board of experts on law as well as the field of social sciences.
-This bi-annual journal is being published with the objective to provide a platform to judges, jurists, academicians, research scholars and legal practitioners to express their views on topics of contemporary significance in law and social sciences.
+This bi-annual journal is being published with the objective to provide a platform to judges, jurists, academics, research scholars and legal practitioners to express their views on topics of contemporary significance in law and social sciences.